janbredenbeek/Minerva4Q68-legacy/README.md

 From v1.4 onwards, the Q68's 1024x768x4 mode is supported.
 Note that this mode has not been tested extensively so please use it with caution.

 The 1024x768x4 mode is implemented using the DISP_MODE command with a subset of the SMSQ/E version.
 Currently, modes 0 (256x256x8), 1 (512x256x4), and 4 (1024x768x4) are supported.
-Implementing the full range, including 65536-colour modes, would require a total rewrite of the screen drivers and also raise incompatibility problems with the Pointer Interface etc, so if you need these modes then better stick to SMSQ/E...
+Implementing the full range, including 65536-colour modes, would require a total rewrite of the screen drivers, including implementation of the GD2 colour schemes, which is far beyond the scope of this project and already available within SMSQ/E.

-That said, it would have been nice if the Q68 had supported 8-colour mode with higher resolution, which is fairly easy to implement in the current drivers.
+That said, it would be nice if the original QL's 8-colour mode could be made available at the higher resolutions offered by the Q68.
 Also, 1024x768 might be difficult to read on modern LCD-type monitors where the native resolution is not an exact multiple of 1024x768.
-To this end, downscaling to 512x384 would be a good compromise (e.g. DISP_MODE 6, but with 8 colours? (end of feature request :-)))
+I personally like the Q68's 512x384 mode which offers good readability (with better aspect ratio than 512x256!) at reasonable speed, with the possibility for more than the boring old 4 colours.
+So this remains an item on my to-do list...

 Note that Minerva's dual screen feature is not supported in 1024x768 mode, and trying to switch to DISP_MODE 4 with dual screen enabled will produce a 'not complete' error.
 Please reboot first with dual screen disabled.